Taking progesterone in early pregnancy

 Where can I get progesterone treatment?

-What happens at the hospital or Early Pregnancy Unit
+What happens at the hospital or Early Pregnancy Unit?

-If you are asked to wait for an ultrasound scan to confirm the pregnancy in the womb, ask your healthcare professional to prescribe enough progesterone for you to take until then.
+If you have to wait for a scan, ask for progesterone to take until then.
 Some may insist you have the scan first, but it is worth asking.

 What if I am not offered progesterone?